How to Win a "Best and Final" Offer Campaign in 2026

 If your offer is the winning offer, the agent will usually prepare the formal contract of sales for your signature, and you will need to pay the holding deposit.
 If your winning offer is a conditional offer, it's time to start working through the conditions.
 Know when these datelines are.
 Get those building and pest inspection organised, get that finance process started, or get any other due diligence processes done.
 And as they say, the rest is history.

 Generally speaking, if you have not heard from the agent within 4-6 business hours of the deadline (usually half a working day), your offer is 99% not being considered.
-If you have done your due diligence correctly, and you can truly put your hand on your heart and say you've genuinely submitted your best offer, you know you have done your best.
+If you have done your due diligence correctly, and you can truly say you've genuinely submitted your best offer, you know you have done your best.
 The property is not meant to be yours.
 There is always a better one somewhere.
-But you will have to go through the same process and anxiety all over again.
+But you will have to go through the same process and buyer's anxiety all over again.
 It could be months or even years before you find another one.
-And chances are, in a rising market, you will pay more for the same property or start looking in less desirable suburbs, the longer you spend searching.
+Chances are, in a rising market, you will be paying more for the same property or start looking in less desirable suburbs, the longer you spend searching.

 If you have done the right due diligence, your Best and Final Offer should be your very best for this property.
-You should not have any "buyer's remorse" and you would not have regretted not offering an extra $500 more.
+You should not have any "buyer's remorse" if you won the BAFO auction or if you don't, you would not have regretted not offering an extra $500.
+Get one of our professional buyers agents to manage your offer, if you are not confident.
 Do not be that buyer.
-Get one of our professional buyers agents to manage your offer, if you are not confident.

 Can You Counter a Best and Final Offer?

 Usually No. However, there might be ways around this, to achieve similar results.
-It all boils down to how the agent runs this Best and Final Offer (BAFO) auction.
+It all boils down to experience of the buyer's agent and how the sales agent runs this Best and Final Offer (BAFO) auction.
 Remember, in most (not all) situations, it is in the agent's and seller's best interest to allow interested buyers a second chance to review (and improve) their offers.
 So, when the agent gives you the opportunity, make good use of it.
 Remember, in the BAFO, the agent CANNOT disclose who and what the higher offer is.

-So, you do not have to make your decision on the spot.
-You can always request 10-15 mins to privately review and discuss your offer with your partner, mortgage broker or lender, before confirming or revising your final offer.
+And, you do not have to make your decision on the spot.
+You can always request a few mins to privately discuss your offer with your partner, mortgage broker or lender, before confirming or revising your final offer.
 It also does not mean that you have to improve your offer, if what you have offered is what you believe is the best, and you would not regret if the property were sold for $500 more.

-Every agent, property, circumstances are different, and an experienced buyer will help you explore other ways of getting the property you want.
+Every agent, property, circumstances are different.
+Your experienced buyer agent will help you dissect the situation and explore ways of getting the property you want.

-If you're still uncertain with how the Best and Final Offer auction works, or not confident with your preparations, or just want the confidence to buy the property, you might want to consider engaging the a buyer's agent to:
+If you're still uncertain with how the Best and Final Offer auction works, not confident with your preparations, or just want the confidence to buy the property, you might want to consider engaging our buyer's agent to:

 Our Melbourne based Buyer's Advocacy is here to help buyers navigate the Best and Final Offer Process and help prevent buyers from overpaying.
-Our Purchase only plan covers all purchasing scenarios, BAFO, negotiation, auction bidding service, etc. It is also popular with hands-on property buyers who are either unable or not confident at bidding in a property auction.
+Our Complete Buying Services and Purchase Only plan covers all purchasing scenarios, BAFO, negotiation, auction bidding service, etc. It is also popular with hands-on property buyers who are either unable or not confident at negotiating or bidding at property auctions.
 We help buyers prepare for purchase and buy their properties with confidence.
 And over 95% of our clients buy their properties in 2 months.

 Get in touch, find out if our services are right for you.